chaytanc/metaU/Flixster/Flixster/README.md

 **Flixster** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: **X** hours spent in total XXX todo
+Time spent: **20** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-- [ ] User sees an app icon on the home screen and a styled launch screen.
+- [x] User sees an app icon on the home screen and a styled launch screen.
-- [ ] User can view a list of movies currently playing in theaters from The Movie Database.
+- [x] User can view a list of movies currently playing in theaters from The Movie Database.
-- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [x] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.
-- [ ] User sees an error message when there's a networking error.
+- [x] User sees an error message when there's a networking error.
-- [ ] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 The following **optional** features are implemented:

 - [ ] User can tap a poster in the collection view to see a detail screen of that movie
-- [ ] User can search for a movie.
+- [x] User can search for a movie.
 - [ ] All images fade in as they are loading.
 - [ ] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [ ] Customize the selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.
 - [ ] Customize the UI.
 - [ ] Run your app on a real device.